-Urinary Tract Infection In Men
+Urinary Tract Infection in Men

-What is a urinary tract infection?
+What is a urinary tract infection (UTI)?

-A urinary tract infection (UTI) is caused by bacteria that get inside your urinary tract.
+A UTI is caused by bacteria that get inside your urinary tract.
 Your urinary tract includes your kidneys, ureters, bladder, and urethra.
 A UTI is more common in your lower urinary tract, which includes your bladder and urethra.

-What increases my risk of a UTI?
+What increases my risk for a UTI?

 What are the signs and symptoms of a UTI?

 - Urinating more often than usual, leaking urine, or waking from sleep to urinate

 - Pain or pressure in your lower abdomen or back